 Long-term assets consist of long-term assets used solely in priced services and the priced-service portion of long-term assets shared with nonpriced services, including a deferred tax asset related to the priced services pension and postretirement benefits obligation.
-The tax rates associated with the deferred tax asset were 22.7 percent and 21.6 percent for 2017 and 2016, respectively.
+The tax rate associated with the deferred tax asset was 22.7 percent for 2018 and 2017.

 Long-term assets also consist of an estimate of the assets of the Board of Governors used in the development of priced services.

 (3) Liabilities and Equity

 Under the matched-book capital structure for assets, short-term assets are financed with short-term payables and imputed short-term debt, if needed.
 Long-term assets are financed with long-term liabilities, imputed long-term debt, and imputed equity, if needed.
 To meet the Federal Deposit Insurance Corporation requirements for a well-capitalized institution, in 2018 equity is imputed at 5.0 percent of total assets and 11.3 percent of risk-weighted assets, and 2017 equity is imputed at 5.0 percent of total assets and 11.0 percent of risk-weighted assets.